 “We apologize for the delays experienced for many clients during the course of this week.
 We are currently undergoing a massive corporate restructuring.
 During this time, some exchange directions are temporarily disabled.
 All pending orders should be processed within one business day.”

-Digital currencies listed on the site included E-Gold, HD-Money, WebMoney, WMZ E-Currency, AlterGold E-Currency.
-Midas Gold even started accepting bitcoin inJune 2011, but Liberty Reserve was by far its main money maker.
+Digital currencies listed on the site included E-Gold, HD-Money, WebMoney, WMZ E-Currency and AlterGold E-Currency.
+Midas Gold had even started accepting bitcoin inJune 2011, but Liberty Reserve was by far its main money maker.

 How Liberty Reserve worked